 How Video Analysis Improves Youth Sports Coaching

 That’s where video analysis comes in.
-With an athlete evaluation tool like SkillShark, coaches and evaluators can film an athlete performing a skill (and it automatically attaches to that corresponding score).
-When it comes time to draft teams, coaches have video evidence to support the “why” behind a potential discrepancy in scores while also being able to provide comprehensive feedback to athletes post-tryouts.
+With an athlete evaluation tool like SkillShark, evaluators can film an athlete performing a skill and have the video auto-linked to that score.
+When it comes time to draft teams, coaches can use videos to support the “why” behind any score discrepancies.

 1. Objective Decision Making